nsing013/rshell/README.md

 # rshell

-Writing a Basic Command Shell - Assignment 2
+Writing a Basic Command Shell - Assignment 3
 =============================================

-The way our program works, is the shell class outputs a prompt that includes the user's username and hostname.
-The user is able to enter as many commands and prompts as he/she desires.
-We read in the prompt by using a string stream and parse by checking whether or not the "word" is a connector or a command.
-Then we connect each connector with a child command*.
-This is why we have a head connector that always executes the following command.
+This program builds on our previous shell program.
+It contains all of the previous functionally with new functionality added.
+First, we added "test / []" which allows the user to test a certain file path.
+Test also includes "-e", "-d", "-f". "-e" returns true if the path leads a valid file or directory. "-d" returns true if the path exists and it leads to a directory. "-f" returns true if the path exists and leads to a file.
+We also added support for parenthesis.

 Files:
 =======